openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 - Capability config:
     - "Client authentication" must be enabled.
     - "Standard flow" must be enabled.
+    - "Service accounts roles" must be enabled so that Workflow Manager can include an OAuth token in job completion callbacks and when communicating with TiesDb.
 - Login settings:
     - Set "Valid redirect URIs" to `http://localhost:8080/workflow-manager/login/oauth2/code/provider`